If you’re anything like me, you probably receive dozens of emails daily from strangers asking if they can guest post on your blog.

 Let’s be real for a second: people guest posting on your blog is one thing, but guest posting on other people’s websites is something else entirely.

 I mean, is it worth your time?
 Are there any benefits?
 What is guest posting anyway?

-If you’re new to the content marketing world, the whole subject can feel like a bit of a mind boggle.
+If you’re new to the digital marketing world, the whole subject can feel like a bit of a mind boggle.